teddokano/MusicReactor/README.md

 ## Interface board (Arduino shield)
 The signal goes into an "interface board" which is made as an Arduino shield board.
 The interface board has two 3.5mm jack those are connected in parallel.
-Ether one of them can be input and other can be output for amplifier integrated speaker.
+Either one of them can be input and other can be output for amplifier integrated speaker.
-The interface board convert the music signal to envelope waveform for ease of handling amplitude information in MCU.
-The waveform is fed to "A0" pin of MCU board.
+The interface board converts the music signal to envelope waveform for ease of handling amplitude information in MCU.
+The waveform is fed into "A0" pin of MCU board.

 ## MCU board
-MIMXRT1010-EVK is chosed for this demo but any MicroPython enabled MCU can be used.
+MIMXRT1010-EVK is chosen for this demo but any MicroPython enabled MCU can be used.
 I chose RT1010 MCU since its lightest MicroPython supported MCU from NXP.
 IMXRT1010-EVK detects peak of "A0" pin input.
 It samples the "A0" analog input in every 10ms (100Hz).
 The sampled data is compared with previous sample if it has certain defference.
-If the level is avobe threshold, the MCU detects it as peak then LED flashing and switching motor direction are done through I²C interface.
+If the level is avobe threshold (the threshold is adaptive), the MCU detects it as peak then LED flashing and switching motor direction are done through I²C interface.

 ## I²C devices
 The LED driver is main device of this demo.
 It flashes LEDs synchronized to music beat.